-For the best durability, line the tray with a piece of plexiglass cut to fit inside the tray.
+For the best durability, line the tray with a piece of glass or plexiglass cut to fit inside the tray.
 (Ask your local home improvement store to cut or order online.)
 If you want it to be permanent, seal the edges of the glass with clear silicone.

 The paper you use to line the tray doesn’t have to necessarily be scrapbook paper.
 I got this paper from Ballard Designs.
 It’s actually cheese paper, but I loved the design.
 It doesn’t quite match up, so I just rotated the paper.

 When you put something on top of the tray, you hardly notice the seam.

 Once again, I’m loving this idea too much…I might be keeping this one for myself ;-).